Vincit/objection.js/doc/guide/models.md

   }

   // Methods can be defined for model classes just as you would for
-  // any javascript class.
+  // any JavaScript class.
 If you want to include the result of these
   // method in the output json, see `virtualAttributes`. fullName() {
     return this.firstName + ' ' + this.lastName;